threatgrid/ctia/README.md

 2. If they are identified by transient IDs, a mapping table between transient and stored IDs is built.
 3. Only new entities are created in the same way as the `/bulk` API endpoint with transient IDs resolutions.
 Existing entities are not modified.

-If more than one entity is referenced by the same external ID, an error is reported.
+If more than one entity is referenced by the same external ID, the first one which is retrieved is picked.

 Response of the bundle API endpoint: